Reform measures

 How can tax practitioners comply with the new obligations?

-The 8 additional obligations, which do not commence until 1 January 2025 at the earliest (for large tax practitioners), build on the existing principles of the Code, including honesty and integrity, independence, confidentiality and competence.
+The 8 additional obligations build on the existing principles of the Code, including honesty and integrity, independence, confidentiality and competence.
 Most tax practitioners, acting professionally and ethically, will readily comply with the new Code obligations.
-The TPB's guidance will also help tax practitioners improve their services to clients and systems to comply with the law.

 The additional obligations also leverage material from the work of other existing bodies, such as the Accounting Professional & Ethical Standards Board, which has developed and released substantial guidance material.
 Other elements of the Code build on well-known and understood tax and corporate law concepts that tax practitioners will be regularly advising clients on.